 Check your Status of MBLEx Application

 The MBLEx is not set up to trick or deceive the test taker.
 There is only one real answer to a test question.
-You will have 2.5 hours to answer 125 multiple-choice questions.
+You will have 2 hours to answer 100 multiple-choice questions.
 If you take breaks your time doesn’t stop.
 The examination is scored on a scale starting at 300 and ending at 900.
 A passing score of 630 implies a minimum standard for competent practice as a Massage Therapist.
 The diagnostic information for each category and your numbered score will be given to you at the testing center when your exam is completed.
+Score results are based on the

 The exam has eight concentrated areas of content: Client assessment and treatment plans, Benefits and Affects of Techniques, Pathology with Contraindications and Cautions, Massage History, Ethics- Boundaries--Laws & Regulations, Guidelines for Professional Practice, Kinesiology, and Anatomy & Physiology.
 The Content Outline for the MBLEx breaks down further the categories used for establishing the questions in the MBLEx.